Trails to Freedom

 The accommodation

 The accommodation is one of the highlights of the tour.
 We will start with the first night in a 4-star hotel in Biella in Piedmont.
-The next night we will stay in a very comfortable pilgrim accommodation in a magnificent monastery that dates from the Middle Ages; two nights are in ‘rifugi’ or mountain huts, where we will sleep overnight in shared accommodation (including shared bathrooms) either in 4 to 6 person rooms or larger dormitories (depending on availability); a night in a lovely 3-star hotel in a town at the head of the Valsesia; while the last two nights we spend in a family-run 3-star hotel in a village below the Mt Moro Pass.
+For the next two night we will stay in a very comfortable pilgrim accommodation in magnificent monasteries that dates from the Middle Ages.
+The next night is in a ‘rifugio’, or mountain hut, where we will sleep overnight in shared accommodation with shared bathrooms).
+The following two nights are in a lovely 3-star hotel in a town at the head of the Valsesia.
+The next night is in a gorgeous rifugio at the foot of Mont Rosa.
+The last two nights we spend in a family-run 3-star hotel in a village below the Mt Moro Pass.
+Great!!

 The food